lumada-design/hv-uikit-react/MIGRATION_v3x.md

 ### Button

-The icon `category` (`category="icon"`) was promoted to a prop, so its possible to use icon Buttons with a category other than ghost (still defaults to ghost).
+The icon `category` (`category="icon"`) was promoted to a prop, so it's possible to use icon Buttons with a category other than ghost (still defaults to ghost).

 ```diff
 <HvButton